This page lists various works I have translated from Japanese to English.

 If you are interested in hiring me to translate anything, please contact me as selftaughtjapanese (at) gmail.com.
 Rate will depend on word count and content, and for some works I may be able to translate an initial portion for free as a sample.

-If you liked any of my translations and what to see more, please consider purchasing one of my books (listed at the topic of this page) to support me.
+If you liked any of my translations and what to see more, please consider purchasing one of my books to support me.
 Thank you!